 Save the Modules

 You may wish to create a PDF of your course content and download it.
 Instructions for creating a PDF of your myLesley content may be found here: Create Printable Versions of Your myLesley Content: Weekly Sessions/Modules.
-Please note that if your instructor included any documents in the modules you will need to download those separately.
+Please note that if your instructor included any documents you will need to download those separately.

 Collect and Print Discussions